 HOW SECURE IS AN AI-GENERATED APP?
-2026 BENCHMARK
+2026 FAILURE-MODE CATALOG

-If you are a builder, a journalist, or an AppSec researcher, the tables below are citation-grade.
-The methodology section explains how to reproduce the numbers against any URL.
+If you are a builder, a journalist, or an AppSec researcher, every row in the tables below is reproducible against a live gapbench scenario.
+The methodology section explains exactly how.

 Window Nov 2025 – Apr 2026